lmm077/SWEM/README.md

 ## 1. Requirements

-We use  one NVIDIA V100 (16 GB Memory), whereas two 1080ti GPUs are also satisfied.
-Note that if you use one 1080ti, you can reduce the batch size and increase number of iterations orrespondingly.
+- We use  one NVIDIA V100 (16 GB Memory), whereas two 1080ti GPUs are also satisfied.
+Note that if you use one 1080ti, you can reduce the batch size and increase number of iterations correspondingly.

-To install requirements, run:
+- To install requirements, run:

 ```bash
 pip3 install -r requirements.txt